dgudenkov-foreign-languages-homework/homework/homework-179/page.md

     - being dirty

 6.
-    - I guess a lot of students just not fast about that
+    - I guess a lot of students are just not fussed about that
     - We've always got on really well and had a really nice experience
-    - So, in return, I would play music late at night when they were trying to sleep just to get my own time
+    - So, in return, I would play music late at night when they were trying to sleep just to get my own back
     - Smoking would be definitely up there!
 Can't stand smokers
     - Everything else is really not a big deal, but when you're flat-sharing definitely tidiness is very important
-    - Not tidying up after themselves, leaving a mess after cooking - that sort of so
+    - Not tidying up after themselves, leaving a mess after cooking - that sort of stuff